uqlibrary/technology-training/R/Installation.md

----
-Title: R installation instructions
+# R & RStudio installation instructions
-Author: Stéphane Guillou
-Date: 2018-07-11
----

-The UQ Library Centre for Digital Scholarship (CDS) is offering free R sessions.
+The UQ Library is offering free R sessions.
-The CDS provides software training and consultation sessions to students and staff.
 Our aim is to equip the UQ community with digital tools to perform data analysis and management in a clear and reproducible way.

-Participants are encouraged to **bring and use their own laptops with the software already installed** and **working internet connection**, to ensure that you can continue using what you learn once you leave the workshop.
-However, if you need, you can use one of the University computers in the training room.
+Participants are welcome to bring and use their own laptops with the software already installed (with a working Internet connection), to ensure that you can continue using what you learn once you leave the workshop.
+However, if you need, you can use one of the Library's training computers, as they all offer the necessary software.

 ## Install R and RStudio